leafOfTree/WindowTabs/README.md

 <a href="https://github.com/leafOfTree/WindowTabs/releases">![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/leafoftree/windowtabs/total)</a>

-You can compile the exe file as below.
-Or find my prebuilt files at [releases](https://github.com/leafOfTree/WindowTabs/releases).
+You can compile the `exe` file as below, or download my prebuilt files from the [releases](https://github.com/leafOfTree/WindowTabs/releases) page.

 ## Usage

 - Run `WindowTabs.exe`.
-It will be running in background.
+It will run in the background.

-- Set which window group and tab are enabled and other configurations.
+- Configure which window group and tab are enabled, along with other settings.
-    - Use notify icon at lower right corner
+    - Right click the notification icon in the lower right corner.
-    - Right click the tab title
+    - Right click the tab title.

 ## Compilation

-It should work on both Win7 and Win10.
+Tested on Win10.

 - Clone